Aku-mi/taxi-backend/README.md

-## Back-end for the geo-location mobile app and web app.
+## Back-end for the geo-location movile app and web app.